JCJenvey/m3-0723-code-solutions/react-form-controls/react-form-controls-quiz-notes.md

 1. Controlled components have the `value` (or `’checked` for checkboxes and radios) and `onChange` props.
 Input will always have the `value` passed.
 2. An advantage of uncontrolled components is simpler and more readable HTML markup
 3. An advantage of controlled components is the fact that there are less hoops to jump through to retrieve data from the form
-4. I personally prefer uncontrolled, at this moment
+4. I personally prefer controlled, at this moment
 5. `value` (or `checked`) and onChange
 6. React Hook Form, Formik, and React Final Form